-One of the controversial principles in the upcoming EU GDPR enforcement is the concept of data portability.
+One of the controversial principles in the upcoming EU GDPR enforcement is the concept of data portability as required in article 20.

 In legal lingo data portability means: “Where the data subject has provided the personal data and the processing is based on consent or on a contract, the data subject shall have the right to transmit those personal data and any other information provided by the data subject and retained by an automated processing system, into another one, in an electronic format which is commonly used, without hindrance from the controller from whom the personal data are withdrawn.”